GST Computer Systems

 GST Computer Systems started as a contract software development company.
 In 1983, it became involved with Sinclair Research, producing the 68K/OS operating system (later rejected by Sinclair) and development software for the Sinclair QL.
 In 1985 it was approached by Atari Corporation to port products from the QL on to the just to be launched Atari ST. The word processing package 1st Word was bundled with every Atari ST for the first two years of its life and GST became the leading software supplier for the Atari ST platform.

 In 1987 GST developed its first desktop publishing application, Timeworks Publisher.
 This was sold in the US by Timeworks, Inc. (a Chicago based software publisher) as Publish-It!.
 This product went on to become the world-leading budget DTP product until competition from Microsoft Publisher in 1993 caused the eventual demise of Timeworks, Inc. The product was sold under new names including NEBS PageMagic (changed after objections from Adobe), Macmillan Publisher, Canon Publisher, and many other brands, distinguished by use of the .DTP file extension.
 The latest version was sold as Greenstreet Publisher 4 and is downwards file compatible with earlier versions.

 In 2001 GST merged with eGames Europe as a new company, Greenstreet Software.
 It remains a developer and publisher of computer software for Windows operating systems.
-In July 2008 the company was reconstructed and now trades as Greenstreet Online Limited.
+In July 2008 the company was reconstructed and traded as Greenstreet Online Limited.

 In November 2012, Greenstreet Online Limited was declared insolvent, and went into voluntary liquidation.